Function Vectors in Large Language Models

 bibliography

 Eric Todd, Millicent L. Li, Arnab Sen Sharma, Aaron Mueller, Byron C. Wallace, and David Bau.
-"Function Vectors in Large Language Models" arXiv preprint arXiv:2310.15213 (2023).
+"Function Vectors in Large Language Models."
+Proceedings of the 2024 International Conference on Learning Representations (ICLR 2024)

 bibtex